Phantom Brigade hands-on — A clever blend of turn-based and real-time combat

-Phantom Brigade is an indie title that is a clever combination of turn-based strategy and real-time tactical combat in a role-playing game.
+Phantom Brigade is an indie that is a clever combination of turn-based strategy and real-time tactical combat in a role-playing game.
 It combines futuristic sci-fi weaponry like mechs with modern-day combat units like tanks and infantry squads.

-The game’s action is like Combat Mission, where you issue commands and then watch the results play out in real time.
+The action is like Combat Mission, where you issue commands and then watch the results play out in real time.
 That sounds familiar, but there’s a twist, based on a short demo I saw at a preview event.
 Brace Yourself Games is publishing the title this year and showing it at the Electronic Entertainment Expo (E3), the big game trade show this week in Los Angeles.

-In this game, the combat units have the benefit of sophisticated artificial intelligence.
+The combat units have the benefit of sophisticated artificial intelligence.
 This can predict what the enemy units are going to do.
 If you slide the timeline forward, you can see what those enemies will do and when they are likely to fire.
 That helps you plan countermeasures and make more intelligent moves.

 This kind of predictive combat technology helps the Phantom Brigade survive, despite being outnumbered and outgunned.